schneider128k/machine_learning_course/homework/2020_spring/hw_2.md

 What does an average MNIST digit look like?
 For each i=0,1,...,9, compute the average of digit i and display it.
 More precisely, you have add all the images of the digit i together and divide it by the number of times the digit i occurs in the data set.

-TO DO: I will add info how to load the dataset in TensorFlow 2.0.
+Use ```tf.keras.datasets``` to load the MNIST digits dataset.

 You have to post the links to your editable notebooks in Webcourses, save the in your GitHub course repo in the folder ```HW_2```.
+Make sure that you follow the style guid for Python code.
+Also, you text cells with markup headings to divide your notebooks into logical units.
+Always cite all sources used.